Attested: Omire tedertis at position 25 in the Ravenna Cosmography

 where a Roman villa with fine mosaics at SY615953 was at the head of a lake formed by damming of the river Frome to feed an aqueduct delivering water to Dorchester.

-Notes: Possibly the most remarkable feature of Roman Dorchester was its aqueduct, which snaked its way around the contours for some 9.5 km into the city, for which Umoris cedentis ‘coming hither of liquid’ would be a respectable Latin description, within scribal-error and grammatical range of RC's name.
+Notes: Possibly the most remarkable feature of Roman Dorchester was its aqueduct, which snaked its way around the contours for some 9.5 km into the city, for which Umoris cedentis ‘coming hither of liquid’ would be a respectable Latin description, within scribal-error and grammatical range of this name.
 Note also ομαλοσ ‘level’ (related to a whole class of words that begin in English with homo- ‘same’), which would make sense for an aqueduct and might have prompted a change from U to O. Thanks to Peter Laurie for prompting an update of this analysis.